High School Students

 MSU freshmen and sophomores may declare Kinesiology (KIN) as their major at any time; you’ll find information about how to change your major online or at any of the Neighborhood Engagement Centers.
 While we strongly encourage all new and prospective KIN majors to meet with a KIN academic advisor, students with 40 or more credits are required to meet with a KIN advisor before changing to the KIN major if:

-- you have completed fewer than three of the five courses required for admission, or
+- you have completed fewer than three of the six courses required for admission, or

 - you have a cumulative GPA below 2.0